ai-techsystems/dnnc-operators/README.md

 * To get an idea of how to implement numpy like interface with dnnc see **[dnnc Tensor Functions](docs/dnncTensorFunctions.md)**.

+* To see how to implement dnnc python interface see this **[Implementation guide](https://github.com/ai-techsystems/dnnc-operators/blob/master/test/README.md)**

 * To refer back to the original Readme **[click here](https://github.com/ai-techsystems/dnnCompiler/blob/master/README.md)**.